Now and Next Boards: The Complete Visual Support Guide

 Combination boards use multiple formats together.
 For example, a symbol paired with a written word supports writing skills whilst keeping visual accessibility.
 The choice should be guided by checking the individual child's needs rather than pre-set ideas about what should work.

-Implementing Now and Next boards effectively requires careful planning and consistent application.
-This step-by-step guide provides practical advice for teachers, teaching assistants, and parents.
+Now and Next boards need planning and consistent use.
+This guide offers practical tips for teachers, teaching assistants, and parents.
+We hope it helps learners.

 Even with careful planning, challenges can arise when implementing Now and Next boards.
 Here are some common issues and potential solutions.